Undergraduate Study - Frequently asked questions

 Are internships and / or study abroad part of the undergraduate programs at Constructor University?

 As a core element of Constructor University’s employability approach students are required to engage in a mandatory two-month internship that will usually be completed during the summer between the second and third year of study.
 As an alternative to the full-time internship, students interested in setting up their own company can apply for a start-up option to focus on the development of their business plan.
 Students in their fifth semester may choose from ample semester abroad options with one of our partner universities (World Track).
 More information can be found in the program handbooks which are available on the respective program pages.

 Yes, all our first-year undergraduate students live on campus.
 This is part of what makes studying at Constructor unique, giving you an immersive educational experience.
 Nine months’ room and board, including a meal plan, is provided for a subsidized fee of 8.000€.
 You will live in one of our four residential colleges, each of which has its own dining room, recreational lounge, study areas, and common and group meeting rooms.
 In addition, you will have cooking facilities, your own private bedroom, and a bathroom which you share with one other student of the same gender.

 Read more about our housing solutions.

 How can you apply for an undergraduate program?

-You can only apply to an undergraduate program at Jacobs University through the “Common Application”, an online application platform that is widely used by universities worldwide.
-To begin your application, please take a moment to read through the how to apply guide on the common application website, create an application account and make sure you add Jacobs University to your ‘My Colleges’ list.
+You can only apply to an undergraduate program at Constructor University through the “Common Application”, an online application platform that is widely used by universities worldwide.
+To begin your application, please take a moment to read through the how to apply guide on the common application website, create an application account and make sure you add Constructor University to your ‘My Colleges’ list.

 What is the “Common Application”?